mciocchi/atomic_d6/README.md

 - If the Feat is only tangentially related to your Concept, roll Half Bonus dice (Concept ÷ 2, rounded up).
 - This rewards partial relevance without giving the full weight of Concept.

+## Small Bonuses
++.1 = a pip.
+Player can turn a 3 into a 4, granting a greater range of success on one die.

+If players ever have +.3 pips, it is converted to a full dice (+1)

+If players have a Bonus of a dice and a pip, it is written +1.1

 ## Passive Bonus (Trivial Successes)
 - To reduce unnecessary rolling, the GM may ask you to convert your Half Bonus into automatic successes.
 - Example: Concept 4 / 2 rounded up = 2 automatic successes without rolling (Passive Bonus).